-Philippa Collin is an Associate Professor at the Institute for Culture and Society at Western Sydney University and co-director of the Young and Resilient Research Centre (with Associate Professor Amanda Third).
+Philippa Collin is a Professor at the Institute for Culture and Society at Western Sydney University and co-director of the Young and Resilient Research Centre (with Associate Professor Amanda Third).

 Philippa researches the social, cultural and political dimensions of children and young people’s digital media practices and role in identity, health, wellbeing and citizenship.
 She has a principal interest in the ethics and methodologies of youth participation in research, policy and service design, delivery and evaluation.
 Within this work, she has a long-standing interest in the experiences of disadvantaged and marginalised young people and the role of intergenerational collaboration for social change.